 - Fruits: Fresh or frozen blueberries add a burst of juicy sweetness.
 You could also add dried fruit such as cranberries, chopped dates, or raisins.

 - Mini loaves or muffins: Bake mini loaves for about 35-40 minutes and check with a toothpick.
-This recipe can make 12 muffins, bake for 20-25 minutes.
+This recipe can make 12 muffins, bake for 20-25 minutes in a regular muffin tin.

 - Dietary restrictions: This bread is dairy free when using applesauce and can be egg free when using flax eggs.
 Use both applesauce and egg replacer for a vegan version!